Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Experiments

 \subsection{Results}

-\textbf{1) Can VLA-Pilot improve the pre-trained VLA policies across different downstream tasks?} To answer this question, we integrate VLA-Pilot with two pre-trained VLA policies, namely DiVLA and RDT-1B.
-As shown in Table~\ref{tab1}, VLA-Pilot consistently improves the performance of both pre-trained VLA policies in all six downstream tasks, achieving average improvements of \textbf{+0.31 MSR} for DiVLA and \textbf{+0.30 MSR} for RDT-1B.
-Qualitative results in Figure~\ref{Fig5} further support these findings, demonstrating that the integration of VLA-Pilot facilitates zero-shot deployment of pre-trained VLA policies to downstream tasks.
-In contrast, off-the-shelf pre-trained VLA policies exhibit limited performance across most tasks.
-We find that most failure cases of these pre-trained policies stem not from an inability to generate feasible actions, but from inconsistencies in selecting task-aligned actions due to observation discrepancies and action distributional shifts.
-For example, in the Mug Handling task, which involves diverse action modes such as grasping, lifting, and pouring, the pre-trained DiVLA policy attains an average MSR of 0.54, indicating that its generated action candidates include viable options.
+\textbf{VLA-Pilot Improves Pre-trained VLA Policy.} Across all six simulation tasks, VLA-Pilot consistently outperforms its VLA baselines, achieving an average MSR of 0.65, which is 0.15 higher than the base RDT-1B policy (Table~\ref{tab:sim_results}).
+In real-world experiments (Table~\ref{tab1}), VLA-Pilot improves both DiVLA and RDT-1B across all six downstream tasks, with average MSR gains of +0.31 and +0.30, respectively.
+Qualitative results (Figure~\ref{Fig5}) further support these findings, demonstrating that the integration of VLA-Pilot facilitates zero-shot deployment of pre-trained VLA policies to downstream tasks.
+We observe that failure cases of VLA baselines primarily stem not from action infeasibility, but from inconsistent selection of task-relevant actions.
+For example, in the Mug Handling task, which involves diverse manipulation modes (e.g., grasping, lifting, pouring), DiVLA achieves an MSR of 0.54, indicating that valid actions can be generated.
 However, due to its inability to consistently select actions aligned with the task semantics, its final MSR is significantly lower than the version augmented with VLA-Pilot, which achieves a much higher MSR of 0.75.